 Water for Independence

-71% of households in sub-Saharan Africa place the responsibility of water collection on women and girls, who spend a collective 16 million hours each day traveling to collect water.
-In addition to this burden, practices like child marriage and female genital mutilation can also stunt a girl’s ability to achieve her full potential; girls’ education is often seen as less valuable than boys’, especially in situations requiring rationing of resources.
+In sub-Saharan Africa, 71%of households place the responsibility of water collection on women and girls, who each day spend a combined 16 million hours traveling to collect water.
+In addition, practices like child marriage and female genital mutilation (FGM) can also stunt a girl’s ability to achieve her full potential; girls’ education is often seen as less valuable than boys’, especially in situations requiring rationing of resources.

-The burden on the girls of Kajiado County is no different; time spent gathering water prevents them from regularly attending school, limiting their options for the future, and leaving them vulnerable to being forced into early marriage by the tribal elders along with forced circumcision, which despite being illegal is all too common.
+The burden on the girls of Kajiado County is no different; time spent gathering water prevents them from regularly attending school.
+This limits the girls options for the future, which leaves them vulnerable to forced early marriage by the tribal elders along with forced FGM, which despite being illegal is all too common.

 Although they manifest differently, women and girls in developed nations struggle with many of the same issues of gender inequity and being unable to express their full potential.
 We intend to create a cross-cultural mentoring program with the hope that having girls work together to identify areas of hope, strength, collaboration, and improvement will help create opportunities to use our similarities to stand in solidarity with one another.